-Below, an asterisk (\) means the item is subject to the \$300 calendar year deductible.
-And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other health care professional.
+Below, an asterisk (\) means the item is subject to the \$350 calendar year deductible.
+And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a Non-PPO physician or other health care professional.

-High Option Benefits You pay Medical services provided by physicians: PPO: \$20 copayment per office visit • Diagnostic and treatment services provided in the office Non-PPO: 30% of the Plan allowance Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 10% for other hospital services Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance • Outpatient PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance Emergency benefits: • Accidental injury Nothing within 72 hours Medical emergency Regular benefits apply Mental health and substance abuse treatment Regular cost-sharing Prescription drugsRetail pharmacy \$8 generic, 20% of the Plan allowance (\$40 minimum/\$55 maximum) preferred name brand or 35% of the Plan allowance (\$60 minimum/ \$100 maximum) non-preferred name brand; limited to the initial fill (not to exceed a 30-day supply) and one refill • Mail order \$12 generic, 20% of the Plan allowance (\$80minimum/\$110 maximum) preferred name brand or 35% of the Plan allowance (\$120 minimum/\$225 maximum) non-preferred name brand copayment Dental care: PPO: 10% of the Plan allowance for certain covered services Non-PPO: 30% of the Plan allowance for certain covered services Special features: ecial features: Flexible benefits option; Travel benefit/services overseas; Services for deaf and hearing impaired; Online Resources; Your Health First Program; Healthy Rewards Program; Health Risk Assessment; Gaps in Care; Cigna Quit Today ® Program; Healthy Steps to Weight Loss SM ; 24-hour Nurse Line; Healthy Pregnancies, Healthy Babies® Program Protection against catastrophic costs (out-of-pocket maximum): PPO: Nothing after \$6,000 per person, per calendar year/\$12,000 per Self Plus One or Self and Family enrollment, per calendar year Non-PPO: Nothing after \$9,500 per person, per calendar year/\$19,000 per Self Plus One or Self and Family enrollment, per calendar year Some costs do not count toward this protection
+High Option Benefits You Pay Page Medical services provided by physicians: • Diagnostic and treatment services provided in the office PPO: \$25 copayment per office visit Non-PPO: 35% of the Plan allowance 31 Services provided by a hospital: • Inpatient PPO: \$200 copayment per confinement, nothing for room & board and 15% for other hospital services Non-PPO: \$300 copayment per confinement and 35% of the Plan allowance Outpatient PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance 65 Emergency benefits: • Accidental injury Nothing within 24 hours 68 Medical emergency Regular benefits apply 69 Mental health and substance misuse disorder treatment Regular cost-sharing.
+70 Prescription drugs • Retail Pharmacy \$10 generic, 30% of the Plan allowance (\$100 maximum) preferred brand name or 45% of the Plan allowance (\$300 maximum) non-preferred brand name; limited to the initial fill (not to exceed a 30-day supply) and one refill 78 Mail Order \$15 generic, 30% of the Plan allowance (\$200 maximum) preferred brand name or 45% of the Plan allowance (\$600 maximum) non-preferred brand name Dental Care PPO: 15% of the Plan allowance for certain covered services Non-PPO: 35% of the Plan allowance for certain covered services 82 Wellness and other special features: Flexible benefits option; Travel benefit/services overseas; Services for deaf and hearing impaired; Telehealth Services; Online Resources; Your Health First Program; Healthy Rewards Program; Health Risk Assessment; Gaps in Care; Cigna Quit Today® Program; Healthy Steps to Weight Loss SM ; 24-hour Nurse Line; Healthy Pregnancies, Healthy Babies® Program Protection against catastrophic costs (out-of-pocket maximum) PPO: Nothing after \$6,000 per person, per calendar year/ \$12,000 per Self Plus One or Self and Family enrollment, per calendar year Non-PPO: Nothing after \$9,500 per person, per calendar year/ \$19,000 per Self Plus One or Self and Family enrollment, per calendar year Some costs do not count toward this protection

-Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2017
+Summary of benefits for the Standard Option of the SAMBA Health Benefit Plan - 2018